Mark Roman | March 30, 2021 | Medical Malpractice

 If the process misses any of these elements, then it is assumed that the patient did not give informed consent.
 However, a patient’s lawyer can attempt to disprove informed consent regardless of whether the patient’s consent was express or implied.

-Contact the Medical Malpractice Law Firm Of Roman Austin Personal Injury Lawyers To Get The Help You Deserve
+Contact the Clearwater Medical Malpractice Law Firm of Roman Austin Personal Injury Lawyers for Help Today